Principal Sub-manifolds: Determination of Principal sub-manifold

 \subsection{Visualization of the principal sub-manifold}

-The principal sub-manifold in general cannot not be fully visualized when its dimension exceeds one.
+The principal sub-manifold in general cannot be fully visualized when its dimension exceeds one.
 Consider a simple case where the data lies in $S^3 \subset \mathbb{R}^{4}$; the principal sub-manifold is then a subset of $S^3$; that is, it is equivalent to visualizing a two-dimensional manifold in a four-dimensional space.
-However, a meaningful representation of the sub-manifold is still quite relevant for understanding the manifold variation, at least partially.
+However, a meaningful representation of the sub-manifold is still quite relevant for understanding the shape of the manifold, at least partially.
 We propose two ways of visualizing the principal sub-manifold.
-The first one is to represent the sub-manifold in the principal directions.
+The first one is to represent the sub-manifold in terms of principal direction rays.
 The second one is to visualize the sub-manifold in the projected manifold space.